fiu-seclab/surveylance/README.md

 (PUPs), malicious extensions, and malware.

 ## Extension
 Surveylance uses a custom extension to automatically find fields and populate them with a pre-defined data.
+To update the user info please checkout out the js-chrome folder and modify the background and formfiller javascript files.

 ## Classification